lemocla/neon-hangman/documentation/testing/user_stories_testing.md

     - #### **T05 Acceptance criteria**
         - See T02 Acceptance criteria and,
-        - When I hover over the "Settings" button, it appearance darkens slightly and,
+        - When I hover over the "Settings" button, its appearance darkens slightly and,
         - When I click over the "Settings" button, level, category and sounds section are displayed clearly and,
-        - If I am first time visitor, the default settings for levels, categories and sounds are set respectively to easy, dictionary and on - and,
+        - If I am a first time visitor, the default settings for levels, categories and sounds are set respectively to easy, dictionary and on - and,
         - When I hover on one the buttons in settings, their appearance changes to pink and,
         - When I click on any item in each section,
             - the selected option will be highlighted in bright pink and,